Foreign Language Typesetting Services Mac & PC

 Arabic, Russian, Chinese, Korean, Japanese and more

 Foreign language typesetting services are in growing demand as the need for high-quality multilingual communication rises.
-We were one of the first to offer Arabic typesetting, and since then our proofread press-ready multilingual typesetting – whether as round-trip translation + DTP, or as typesetting the clients’ own provided translation – has gone from strength to strength.
+One of the first to offer Arabic typesetting, our proofread press-ready multilingual typesetting – both round-trip translation + DTP, and clients’ provided translation typesetting – is going from strength to strength.

 “EXTREMELY happy with Lifeline… spectacular work” – Griffin Communications, USA

-While many providers subcontract all their foreign language typesetting – often to China or India – we choose to manage our own translation typesetting cell in-house.
-By doing so we ensure close liaison between our well-qualified linguist project managers and our skilled DTP team.
-By underpinning that as well with our trusted network of multilingual DTP professionals and proofreaders, we now cover languages ranging from Akuapim to Zulu.
+While many providers subcontract all their foreign language typesetting – often to China or India – we handle most translation typesetting in-house.
+That ensures close liaison between our expert linguist project managers and skilled DTP team.
+More exotic languages are handled by our trusted global network of multilingual DTP professionals and proofreaders, allowing us to reliably cover languages from Akuapim to Zulu.

-Translation typesetting projects that we’ve handled so far range from fashion magazines and 200-page technical catalogues to burger packs, via 2,000 pages of Arabic schoolbooks we re-created from scanned copy.
-Working in Quark, Illustrator, InDesign and more, on PC or Mac, our expert linguist typesetters handle Chinese, Russian and Arabic typesetting together with less frequent flyers like Uighur, Georgian, Farsi and Dari, Amharic or Croatian.
+Translation typesetting handled so far ranges from fashion magazines and 200-page technical catalogues to burger packs, via 2,000 pages of Arabic schoolbooks we re-created from scanned copy.
+Working in Quark, Illustrator, InDesign and more, on PC or Mac, our expert translation typesetting team manages Chinese, Russian and Arabic typesetting plus less frequent flyers like Uighur, Georgian, Amharic or Croatian.

-Our user-friendly multilingual typesetting services deliver back your design, as great as when you sent it – only now it’s typeset in a foreign language.
-And it’s proofread, and press-ready.
+Our user-friendly multilingual typesetting services deliver your design, as great as when you sent it – but professionally typeset in a foreign language.
+Proofread, press-ready.

-And because our foreign language typesetting cell maintains the latest DTP apps, you won’t get those time-wasting “We’ve only got version X, can you downsave for us?” requests.
+Our foreign language typesetting cell also maintains the latest DTP apps, avoiding time-wasting “We’ve only got version X, can you downsave?” requests.

 Translation typesetting delivery formats

-One option is the native format- such as Quark, Illustrator, or InDesign.
-While that can be with fonts (license permitting), DO ensure your print service REALLY is multilingual-ready.
-Most aren’t – not a nice thing to learn the morning that you go to press.
+The native format – e.g. Quark Xpress, Illustrator, or InDesign – is one option in simpler languages, but DO ensure your print service REALLY is multilingual-ready.
+Most aren’t – bad thing to discover the morning you go to press.

-Delivery as outlined content, with the text converted to vector graphics, is much safer and still retains some ability to tweak your design even after translation typesetting.
+Outlined, with text converted to vectors, is much safer and retains some “tweak” flexibility even after translation typesetting.

-Safest of all, but the least flexible, is press PDF which we can make to your requirements.
+Safest but least flexible is press PDF which we make to your requirements.

 “What’s so hard about foreign language typesetting?”

-The hard part of multilingual typesetting isn’t what you need to DO – it’s what you need to KNOW.
-Simply replacing English with Chinese – which some claim as “Chinese typesetting” – is easy, which is why so many offer it.
+The tricky bit in multilingual typesetting isn’t what you must DO – it’s what you must KNOW.
+Simply replacing English with Chinese – often offered as “Chinese typesetting” – is easy, that’s why so many offer it.

-The devil’s in the detail.
-There’s the “obvious” – like when typesetting right-to-left, or RTL, languages – such as Hebrew, Farsi or Arabic typesetting – layouts need “flipping”.
-Less obvious is that graphs and tables often need reversing, which is frequently missed.
+Some is “obvious”, for example when typesetting right-to-left (or RTL) languages such as Hebrew, Farsi or Arabic typesetting, layouts need “flipping”.
+Less obvious – and often missed – is that graphs and tables likewise need reversing too.

 “I’ve got weird characters – what’s that about?”

-While Unicode fonts are continually developing, many still give problems even in commoner languages such as Greek & Turkish, Russian, and CE languages (Czech, Polish, Bulgarian, Hungarian…).
-Languages like Tamil, Amharic or Georgian have unique character sets, and many Indian and other Asian languages are problematic.
-Trickiest is where only 1 or 2 characters are unique so errors go unnoticed – Tajik’s typical.
-RTL languages really do need professional handling.
+While Unicode fonts are continually developing, many still give problems even in common languages like Greek & Turkish, Russian, and CE languages (Czech, Bulgarian, Hungarian…).
+Some languages like Tamil, Amharic or Georgian have unique character sets, and many Indian and other Asian languages are problematic.
+Trickiest are those with only 1 or 2 unique characters when errors may go unnoticed – Tajik is typical.
+RTL languages – Arabic, Farsi etc. – really need professional handling.

 “Amharic and Tajik?
 Wow… Anything else?”

-Other issues can be too much text (French can be 30% longer than English) – too little (Finnish can be 25% shorter!) – or word length (Russian and German compound words can be huge – correct hyphenation’s critical).
+Common issues are too much text (French can be 30% longer than English) – too little (Finnish can be 25% shorter!) – or word length (for example German compound words can be huge – correct hyphenation is critical).